Barbarioli/OTSS/README.md

-# OTSS
+# Online Time Series Subsampling (OTSS)
-Online Time Series Subsampling
+OTSS is an algorithm to subsample time series while retaining their statistical properties.

 ## Documentation